outdreamer/build-a-cure/docs/tasks/examples.md

       - adjacent core generator: network with core components at an abstraction/interaction level where they are most adjacent (mid-level functions as opposed to granular functions or high-level agent-interaction functions or conceptual functions)

     - the optimized network (ark) has the interface components necessary to solve any problem, with no extra components
-      - it has one of each parameter of required components (like definitions, bias/randomness/error structures, interfaces, core/change functions, etc) which provide enough functionality to decompose & fit all discoverable information into a system of understanding
+      - it has one of each parameter of required components (like definitions, bias/randomness/error structures, interfaces, core/change functions, etc) which provide enough functionality to decompose & fit all discoverable info into a system of understanding
         - for example, one example of each opposite end of a spectrum & the average in the center, or the average + distortion functions to generate the other possible values

     - can probably be adjacently derived from subatomic particle interactions, which implement the core objects of interfaces like cause & potential